 - HM 503 “Introduction to Graduate Research & Writing through Special Topics”

 - A three-credit Research Essay carrying an oral defense

 Go to the Graduate Studies Application Site for more details on required materials.

 Students have considerable leeway in crafting a study plan that fits their interests.
 They can situate it in any period and tailor it to particular interests.
 In the past, some students have focused on:

 - Women and Gender

 - The William and Mary McNulty Endowment for the Humanities provides scholarships on competitive basis for students pursuing interdisciplinary research projects

 - A limited number of graduate assistantships are available.
 Graduate assistants are given a tuition waiver for up to 18 credit hours per year plus a stipend.
 Students are expected to spend 10-15 hours per week working for the department.
-Graduate assistants aid professors with courses and research.

 - The University’s Office of Admissions and Financial Aid offers assistance on student loans.